We managed to resolutely resist Samarkand’s Crown Jewels, the Registan. That was for day 3, with today being dedicated to Amir Timur the Great.

 We stopped at a roadside market for a comfort break.
 The market was almost exclusively selling dried fruit and nuts, with a number of identikit vendors showing their wares in sacks & wicker baskets.

-We arrived at Shahrisabz (meaning blue dome) to find a landscaped area that had been extensively renovated to make the complex look as if it had been built very recently as opposed to the 15th Century buildings constructed in honour of Timur.
+We arrived at Shahrisabz (meaning blue dome) to find a landscaped area that had been extensively renovated to make the complex look as if it had been built very recently as opposed to actually being the 15th Century buildings constructed in honour of Timur.

 We wandered around the revered site, but were pretty bored to be honest.
 The Kok Gumbaz Mosque was very nice inside, however the rest seemed just too bland.
 A definite example of when it it is best to leave a site to its semi-ruined state.